SumoLogic/terraform-provider-sumologic/README.md

 In order to test the provider, you can run `make test`.

-For manual testing, run `make install` in the root direcory to install it as a plugin.
+For manual testing, run `make install` in the root directory to install it as a plugin.
 Then run `terraform init` to initialize it.

 In order to run the full suite of Acceptance tests, run `make testacc`.